jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 others) is critical in many industrial applications, so why are we still writing the control software behind these systems in an unsafe, easy to misuse language?
 Let's fix that!

-Of these two solutions I looked at in detail, SOEM seemed like a good choice for me as it provides a lower level interface which is what I was looking for.
+Of the solutions I looked at in detail, SOEM seemed like a good choice for me as it provides a lower level interface, which is what I was looking for.
 After working through some code and even getting a servo drive running, I pretty quickly decided the world needed a Rust implementation instead.

 SOEM, like many C libraries, is frustrating to work with.
 It has very little documentation and example code, along with a C API which is just a pile of functions in a trench coat.
 The [Rust wrapper](https://crates.io/search?q=soem) is quite thin and leaks a lot of the C-ness through, so it didn't help much.

 EtherCrab was borne out of these frustrations.
-I was looking for a safe, ergonomic EtherCAT controller and couldn't find one that was particularly well suited to the Rust ecosystem.
+I was looking for an open, safe, ergonomic EtherCAT controller and couldn't find one that was particularly well suited to the Rust ecosystem.
 One EtherCAT membership application later, and here we are.